 - Exit the console window.

 The ExtraHop appliance is delivered with DHCP enabled.
 If your network does not support DHCP, no IP address is acquired, and you must configure a static address manually.
-To configure a static IP address, complete the following steps.

 - Establish a console connection to the ExtraHop appliance.